p3zo/template-react-app/README.md

 ###### Deploy to production

-Push changes to the `master` branch, then run:
+Push changes to the `main` branch, then run:

 ```bash
 yarn build && ./deploy.sh